 - Comprehensive trim lineup includes LX, EX, SX, SX-Prestige, plus new adventure-ready trims (X-Line, Sportage X-Pro, and X-Pro Prestige) that leverage Sportage AWD’s 1.5-inch increased ground clearance with unique body and interior trims, along with available new all-terrain tires and multi-terrain mode AWD system3

-- More power via new 2.5-liter I-4 engine with new 8-speed automatic transmission and targeted 187 HP
+- More power via new 2.5-liter I-4 engine with new 8-speed automatic transmission and 187 HP

-- Targeted 8-percent better fuel-economy despite larger overall size4
+- Achieves up to 8-percent better fuel-economy despite larger overall size4

 - Eight standard Advanced Driver Assistance Systems (ADAS), including newly available features such as 360° Surround View Monitor with 3D View and live feed Blind-Spot View Monitor within instrument cluster.